-If the Provider does not submit or resubmit a Claim Item of more than \$20 by the applicable Final Due Date, the Provider may submit it out of time together with a written explanation of the reason for the delay.
-If, in the DHB's reasonable opinion, the Provider has established reasonable grounds for late submission, the DHB will consider that Claim Item for payment.
+- (1) If the Provider does not submit or resubmit a Claim Item of more than \$20 by the applicable Final Due Date, the Provider may submit it out of time together with a written explanation of the reason for the delay. - (2) If, in the DHB's opinion, the Provider has established reasonable grounds for the late submission, the DHB will pay the Claim Item.